der-mur/zynq-freertos-sandbox/README.md

 # My Zynq FreeRTOS Sandbox
 This is my sandbox for experimenting with the features offered by the AMD (Xilinx) FreeRTOS port.
 The main platform used is the Digilent Zybo-z7-20.
 The implemented system is quite simple, comprising a range of GPIO features (LEDs, buttons, switches, and test outputs for monitoring) and two UART communication channels.
 The IDE is Vivado/Vitis 2023.2 (Classic version).
-More details on the system can be found here (TBD).
-A list of projects is as follows:
+More details on the system can be found [below](#project-design-details).
+A list of projects is as follows (more to be added):

 - [Semaphore Project 1: UART command Handler](#semaphore-project-1-uart-command-handler)
 - [Queue Project 1: UART Command Handler](#queue-project-1-uart-command-handler)